-They are implanted in the vena cava—a large vein located in the abdomen that returns deoxygenated blood to the heart.
+An IVC filter is meant to stop blood clots from entering the hearts, lungs, kidneys, and brain and to help break said clots down.
+The filter is designed to trap the blood clot in the inferior vena cava, the largest vein in the body.
+The vena cava, located in the abdomen, returns deoxygenated blood to the heart.
 Typically, an interventional radiologist uses advanced imaging systems to guide IVC filter placement.

 A number of medical professionals have testified that IVC filters are not safe.
 The failure rate is too high and the complications are too severe.
 For one, the filters can break apart.
 When they do, metal parts travel through the bloodstream and puncture the vein, heart, or other organs.
 If IVC filter removal is not performed on a defective device before breakage occurs, the result can be deadly.